JimSeker/flutter/routes/README.md

 flutter Examples navigation/route demos
 ===========

-`bottomnavigationdemo` sets the basics to get the bottom navigation working.

 `multiscreendemo` shows how to switch between two screens.

 `navigation_drawer_demo` uses a drawer to change to 3 different screens.

+`navigationbar_demo` sets the basics to get the bottom navigation working.

 `pageview_demo` uses a pageview that allows the users to swipe between 5 pages. note, swipe is broken on web/chrome.